-Funding status : selected by the LSST:UK panel and proposed to STFC.
+Funding status: selected by the LSST:UK panel and proposed to STFC.
 This WP was funded.

-Contacts : Ian Shipsey, Lance Millar
+Contacts: Ian Shipsey

-WP3.9 will provide laboratory characterisation of the LSST detectors, and a model for propagating the laboratory measurements into the system PSF, with an accuracy suitable for weak lensing survey measurements.
+- WP3.9 will provide laboratory characterisation of the LSST detectors.
 Tests of model accuracy will be made on Comcam data.
-Specific requirements follow:

-R9.1 The WP shall use laboratory measurements to optimise the detector clocking and bias parameters.

-R9.2 The WP shall provide a parameterised model of the wavelength dependent detector charge diffusion kernel from laboratory measurements.

-R9.3 The WP shall provide a parameterised model for the intensity-dependent and wavelength-dependent detector brighter-fatter effect, from laboratory measurements.

-R9.4 The accuracy of the models of the detector PSF components should be tested against commissioning data and compared with the DESC lensing survey accuracy requirements, as stated in the DESC Science Requirements Document https://arxiv.org/pdf/1809.01669.pdf to be updated following DESC Data Challenge 2 (DC2).
+Specific requirements follow: - R9.1 The WP shall use laboratory measurements to optimise the detector clocking and bias parameters. - R9.2 The WP shall provide a parameterised model of the wavelength dependent detector charge diffusion kernel from laboratory measurements. - R9.3 The WP shall provide a parameterised model for the intensity-dependent and wavelength-dependent detector brighter-fatter effect, from laboratory measurements. - R9.4 The accuracy of the models of the detector PSF components should be tested against commissioning data and compared with the DESC lensing survey accuracy requirements, as stated in the DESC Science Requirements Document https://antiv.org/pdf/1800.01660.pdf to be-updated following DESC Data Challenge 2 (DC2). - R9.5 The WP shall assist The Project in the examination of preliminary data from ComCam and AuxTel sensors with a view to optimising the performance of the sensors in both instruments (the LSST Camera and AuxTel).